coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 The character can also choose to use a double weapon two handed, attacking with only one end of it.
-A creature wielding a double weapon in one hand can't use it as a double weapon---only one end of the weapon can be used in any given round.
+A creature wielding a double weapon in one hand can’t use it as a double weapon—only one end of the weapon can be used in any given round.

 *Thrown Weapons:* Daggers, clubs, shortspears, spears, darts, javelins, throwing axes, light hammers, tridents, shuriken, and nets are thrown weapons.
 The wielder applies his or her Strength modifier to damage dealt by thrown weapons (except for splash weapons).
-It is possible to throw a weapon that isn't designed to be thrown (that is, a melee weapon that doesn't have a numeric entry in the Range Increment column on
+It is possible to throw a weapon that isn’t designed to be thrown (that is, a melee weapon that doesn’t have a numeric entry in the Range Increment column on
-Table: Weapons), but a character who does so takes a --4 penalty on the attack roll.
+Table: Weapons), but a character who does so takes a –4 penalty on the attack roll.
 Throwing a light or one-handed weapon is a standard action, while throwing a two-handed weapon is a full-round action.
 Regardless of the type of weapon, such an attack scores a threat only on a natural